OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 user to utilize the framework via all available interfaces, it is difficult to construct a tutorial that achieves the same level of interactivity for a scripting interface as for a graphical one.

+In order to use this tutorial, it is assumed that the user has already created a local copy of the code repository.
+Please see the OpenMDAO Developers Guide for details on how to do this.

 Problem Overview
 ----------------